Quantum state tomography, entanglement detection and Bell violation prospects in weak decays of massive particles: Monte Carlo Simulations

 Having found a method to obtain analytically the full density matrix we are in a position to address other questions about the reconstructed quantum state.
 One of the most interesting is whether a multipartite state is separable or entangled.

 To test entanglement in our simulations of bipartite systems the bound \eqref{eq:mintertinGM} on the square of the concurrence was calculated.
 The results may be found in Table~\ref{tab:concurrence}.
-It is observed that both inclusive $pp\rightarrow W^+W^-$ production and inclusive $pp\rightarrow ZZ$ production (i.e. with no selection requirements) yield a negative $\mintertboundsq$, so entanglement can not be inferred for these ensembles using this method.\footnote{Numerical approximations to the concurrence~\cite{agi} do however suggest that these states still may be entangled but not in a manner that is not detectable using $\mintertboundsq$.} By contrast, for the decays of Higgs bosons to $WW^{(*)}$ or to $ZZ^{(*)}$ pairs the $\mintertboundsq$ bounds both exceed zero, meaning that entanglement of the vector bosons pairs could indeed be inferred in each case.
+It is observed that inclusive $pp\rightarrow W^+W^-$ production (i.e. with no selection requirements) yield a negative $\mintertboundsq$, so entanglement can not be inferred for this ensembles using this method.\footnote{Numerical approximations to the concurrence~\cite{agi} do however suggest that these states still may be entangled but not in a manner that is not detectable using $\mintertboundsq$.} By contrast, for the decays of Higgs bosons to $WW^{(*)}$ pairs the $\mintertboundsq$ bounds both exceed zero, meaning that entanglement of the vector bosons pairs could indeed be inferred in each case.

+Inclusive $pp\rightarrow ZZ$ production yields a positive $\mintertboundsq$, suggesting that entanglement should be able to be determined.
+However care is required in this interpretation, as can be seen from the unphysically large value obtained for $\mintertboundsq$ for the case of Higgs boson decays to $ZZ^*$.
+The reason for the unphysical bound is that the reconstructed density matrix for the $ZZ^*$ system contains unphysical eigenvalues, ranging from -0.27 to 1.36.
+The source of the unphysical values is expected to be that described (after the initial submission of this article) in Refs.~\cite{Aguilar-Saavedra:2024jkj,DelGratta:2025qyp,Goncalves:2025qem,DelGratta:2025xjp} where effects of higher-order perturbative corrections, sensitivity to the electroweak mixing angle, sensitivity to the kinematical selection and identical-particle symmetry are analyzed.

 For comparison the results for various idealised pure and mixed qutrit pair states are also calculated.
 Results are tabulated for two highly entangled states, the singlet state \eqref{eq:singletstate}, and the qubit-pair-like state: